jblindsay/whitebox-tools/README.md

 *WhiteboxTools* is a stand-alone executable command-line program with no actual installation.
 Pre-compiled binaries can be downloaded from the [Geomorphometry and Hydrogeomatics Research Group](http://www.uoguelph.ca/~hydrogeo/software.shtml#WhiteboxTools) software web site for various supported operating systems.
 It is likely that *WhiteboxTools* will work on a wider variety of operating systems and architectures.
 If you do not find your operating system/architecture in the list of available *WhiteboxTool* binaries, then compilation from source code will be necessary.
 WhiteboxTools can be compiled from the source code with the following steps:

-1. install the Rust compiler; Rustup is recommended for this purpose.
-Further instruction can be found at this link.
+1. Install the Rust compiler; Rustup is recommended for this purpose.
+Further instruction can be found at this [link](https://www.rust-lang.org/en-US/install.html).

-2. Download the Whitebox GAT source code.
+2. Download the Whitebox GAT [source code](https://github.com/jblindsay/whitebox-geospatial-analysis-tools).
 Note: WhiteboxTools is currently housed as a sub-repository of the main Whitebox GAT repo.
 To download the code, click the green Clone or download button on the GitHub repository site.

 3. Decompress the zipped download file.